If you’re a new septic tank owner, figuring out when to pump your septic tank may seem overwhelming.

 There you go!

-That’s everything you need to know about when to pump septic tank.
+That’s everything you need to know about when to pump a septic tank.

 The timing of this process depends on four different factors: household size, total wastewater generated, septic tank size, and volume of solids in wastewater.